BhuvaneshwariInja/AOSD-Project/README.md

 $ pip install -r requirements.txt

 ## Running the code
-Use Jupyter notebook to run the program.
-We have file named OS Project where in we need to run all the cells having the programs.
+Use Jupyter notebook to run the program.The file by name AOS_Project_SourceCode has to be taken where in we need to run all the cells having the programs.

 ## Analysis of the Problem
 This project aims to retrieve system-level information of programs in addition to user-level and then uses this information to compare the two algorithms under three different conditions namely,